Formstone/Formstone/docs/asap.md

 # ASAP

-A jQuery plugin for faster page loads.
+A jQuery plugin for asynchronous page loads.

 * [Use](#use)
 * [Options](#options)